CreatorDave/CreatorDave.github.io-reading-notes/201/class4notes.md

 It improves social skills.
 Gets you used to a different coding style.
 Develops interpersonal skills.
 It is essential to hire people who can work well with others.
 I think this could help me by getting me out of my shell and not being afraid to ask questions and work toward a solution.

+## Functions

+What is it?

+-Reuseable
+-easier to read
+-efficient

 [Back Home](../reading-notes/README.md)